 Now, the sales value would have increased significantly if the company would have made sales at the previous sales price.
 But that is not the case as sales value did not change to a greater extent.
 This hints towards the fact that incremental sales have been made at a price lower than the sales price.

 Furthermore, this analysis is supported by the increase in the advertisement expenses of the company for the year 2018.
 These increased by 33% which is much higher as against the increase in net sales that was just 12%.
 Thus, this entire scenario indicates that it was quite challenging to sell the goods during 2018.

-Hence,the company to increased its advertisement cost significantly and reduced the selling price in order to achieve higher sales volume.
+Hence, the company increased its advertisement cost significantly and reduced the selling price in order to achieve higher sales volume.
 Also, This scenario could be an outcome of a new product launch.
-In such a case, the company had to spend huge amount on advertisement and reduce selling price for market penetration.
+In such a case, the company had to spend a huge amount on the advertisement and reduce the selling price for market penetration.

 Increase In Other Income and Decrease in Other Expenses

 There has been a significant increase in “Other Income” both in absolute and relative terms.
 Also, there has been a substantial decrease in “Other Expenses” both in absolute and relative terms.
 Thus, these items on the income statement lead to an improvement in the Profit Before Tax for the year 2018 as against 2017.